Mykola Kulish: Repression and death

-In December 1934, after the burial of his friend Ivan Dniprovsky, Kulish was arrested by the agents of NKVD and sent to the Solovki prison camp in the White Sea.
+In December 1934, after the burial of his friend Ivan Dniprovskyi, Kulish was arrested by the agents of NKVD and sent to the Solovki prison camp in the White Sea.

 Kulish was one of the "lost transport" of prisoners shipped back to the mainland in 1937 from Solovki.
 It is now known that he was shot on 3 November with 289 other members of the Ukrainian intelligentsia at Sandarmokh near Medvezhyegorsk, Karelian ASSR.
 The site was discovered in 1997.